nikse22/PiWeb-Api/BUILDING.md

 * use GitHub forks and pull requests, but do NOT merge to "master" branch
     * use development or feature branches instead
 * put release notes into WHATSNEW.txt
+* tag public versions with tags including the version number
+    * beta releases with "v<version_number>-beta.n", e.g. "v1.1.0-beta10"
-* tag release with "v<version_number>", e.g. "v1.0.1"
+    * official releases with "v<version_number>", e.g. "v1.0.1"
 * NuGet package is automatically built by AppVeyor
 * publish NuGet package from AppVeyor to nuget.org
-* merge release tag to master branch
+* merge official release tag to master branch

 Comprehensive
 -------------